Oh, I do love football sometimes.

 “Who is Warnock?
 He’s nothing to me.
 He’s not Alex Ferguson, he’s not Arsene Wenger, he’s not Sam Allardyce or an important manager.
 I know he doesn’t like me, but it’s the same for me too – I don’t like him.”

-The charming pair have recently become colleagues at Leeds United.
+The charming pair then became colleagues in 2012 at Leeds United.
 You just couldn’t have written it.